Radicc/Research_Platform/README.md

 What can you find on the website?:

-● Study resources 📖 - 3 Categories of resources: 1,📕 Books 2,🎦 Youtube Channels 3, Websites
+● Study resources 📖(3 Categories of resources):
+1,📕 Books
+2,🎦 Youtube Channels
+3,🌐Websites

 ![Alt text](/src/Home/images/StudyBooks.jpg "Study resources")

-● Retirement calculator - Now you can calculate how much money you need to save for retirement.
+● Retirement calculator 👴:
+Now you can calculate how much money you need to save for retirement.

 ![Alt text](/src/Home/images/RetirementCalculator1.jpg "Retirement calculator")
 ![Alt text](/src/Home/images/RetirementCalculator2.jpg "Retirement calculator")